A heartwarming, prejudice busting travel story from a homestay in Georgia.

 All in all it was a pleasant evening and a very enjoyable stay, which felt like home, as the two hosts were so incredibly kind, patient and generous.
 I could not recommend it enough and you can find their property on Booking.com here.
 The following morning we left quite early and planned to leave a sneaky gift of chocolate and a thank you note on the pillow – I usually carry small thank you-tokens with me when I travel, but Albert saw it before we could get out of the door.
 In his generous manner he insisted we have breakfast, which we didn’t have time to do, so he gave us a bottle of his homemade wine for the journey and we left the apartment a whole lot of human kindness richer.
 Madloba Albert and Julie!

 P. S.: To put things into perspective, we paid 11 € for a night in Borjomi, which is considered an ok price in Georgia, but the number serves to highlight the enormous gap between first world countries and the rest of the world.
-It makes the kindness and homemade food that much more valuable and genuine, and shows how much travelling responsibly can contribute to the local economy and improve people’s lives.
+It makes the kindness and homemade food from this travel story that much more valuable and genuine, and shows how much travelling responsibly can contribute to the local economy and improve people’s lives.
 I will always support homestays and locally owned accommodation over hotel chains if I can afford to and strongly encourage you to do the same.